elephantscale/es-training-new/python/slides/PYTHON-NumPy.md

     - Good for storing small data
     - Not good for multi-dimensional data.
-    - Very slow ”at scale”
+    - Very slow "at scale"

 ```python
 # A Simple List